TykTechnologies/tyk-demo/README.md

 # Applications available

 The following applications are available once the system is bootstrapped.

+**Note**: All applications require the Standard Tyk deployment.

 ## Standard Tyk